Corsican nuthatch: Plumage and measurements

-Vocalizations
+Vocalisations

 The contact call is a light, whistling pu, which the bird repeats in series of five to six notes, in pupupupu.
 When agitated, this nuthatch emits a "rough and stretched, slowly repeated" pchèèhr, as might a common starling (Sturnus vulgaris), or a psch-psch-psch that turns into a chay-chay-chay or sch-wer, sch-wer when more agitated.
-The song, described as a "clear, sonorous, rapid dididididi [and of] variable rhythm," meanwhile, is reminiscent of the alpine swift; the contact call is a similar trill.
-It "sings fairly regularly in the spring," but is more discreet during the breeding season.
+The song, described as a "clear, sonorous, rapid dididididi [and of] variable rhythm", meanwhile, is reminiscent of the alpine swift; the contact call is a similar trill.
+It "sings fairly regularly in the spring", but is more discreet during the breeding season.

 Similar species

 The Corsican nuthatch is the only nuthatch found in Corsica, however, it may be reminiscent of the coal tit (Parus ater), which is common in Corsican forests and has similar markings on its head.
 The Eurasian nuthatch which inhabits nearby mainland France is larger, has no black on the crown and has yellow (or white for some subspecies) underparts tending to orange around the rump.
-In the original description, Sharpe likened it morphologically to the Chinese nuthatch, which however has more brightly colored underparts, and to Krüper's nuthatch, which is the same size and has the same color upperparts, but has a reddish-brown area on the underparts that is absent in the Corsican species.
+In the original description, Sharpe likened it morphologically to the Chinese nuthatch, which however has more brightly coloured underparts, and to Krüper's nuthatch, which is the same size and has the same colour upperparts, but has a reddish-brown area on the underparts that is absent in the Corsican species.
 The Corsican nuthatch is also similar to the red-breasted nuthatch, which is found only in North America, but has yellowish underparts.
 Finally, the Corsican species most closely resembles the Algerian nuthatch, from Babor Mountains, which can be distinguished by its paler underparts, whitish sides of the head, and by the male's crown, which has only the black front.